Word Count: How Many Words In a Novel?

 Sci-fi/Fantasy usually run longer than general fiction.
 Why?
 Here are three (unconfirmed) theories:

-- Perhaps sci-fi/fantasy readers are more inclined to bear with a longer story.
+- Perhaps sci-fi/fantasy readers are more inclined to bear with a longer story

-- Perhaps because of the amount of world building required in a good fantasy novel.
+- There's a chance that the amount of world building required in a good fantasy novel demands a longer book

-- Or perhaps because these novels tend to be part of a series, readers are more bought in and are looking for a longer continuation of the story.
+- Or maybe these novels tend to be part of a series, readers are more bought in and are looking for a longer continuation of the story

 Science fiction and fantasy novels typically have a word count between 90,000 to 125,000 words.
 The sweet spot, according to Donald Maas, is 100,000 to 115,000 words.